rcrowley/countd/README.md

 ## SECURITY CONSIDERATIONS

-countd(1) doesn't encrypt or protect anything.
+countd doesn't encrypt or protect anything.
 Use it behind a firewall or listen on 127.0.0.1.

 ## AUTHOR